thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

   |metric_plot_uniform|.
 Motion tracking quality (SNRe) versus applied strain for a) uniform phantom and b)
   uniform simulation.

-In |metric_plot_uniform| we see that, especially for high strains, the Bayesian regularization outperforms median filtering or no regularization.
+In |metric_plot_uniform| we see that, especially for high strains, Bayesian regularization outperforms median filtering or no regularization.
 The same bandpass type pattern [Varghese1997]_ is seen for both the phantom and simulation.
 With regularization, the simulation performs better at the highest strain, 9.0%.
 This may be explained by the deformation model used in the
-simulation: the simulation does not account for out of plane motion, which may occur at high strains and cause large signal decorrelation.
-Not that for very low strains, 0.5%, the Bayesian regularization causes a regression in performance.
+simulation: the simulation does not account for out of plane motion, which may occur at high strains and causes large signal decorrelation.
+Note that for very low strains, 0.5%, the Bayesian regularization causes a regression in performance.